marza1993/StackGAN_port/README.md

 **Evaluating**
-- Run `python main.py --cfg cfg/coco_eval.yml --gpu 2` to generate samples from captions in COCO validation set.
+- From the From the `./code` folder, run `python main.py --cfg cfg/coco_eval.yml --gpu 2` to generate samples from captions in COCO validation set.

 Examples for COCO: